Search Menu

 Strengthen the Human-Canine Bond

-Once the day is winding down, ensure you and your family are still setting time aside to spend with your dog.
+Once the day is winding down, ensure your family is still setting time aside to spend with your dog.
 “Maintaining the human-animal bond is essential for a happy pet and pet owner,” Dr. Taylor says.
 “This could mean snuggle time on the couch or learning a new activity on the weekends or evenings.
 Discuss with your family and veterinarian what level of activity would be best for your pet based on their breed, age, and medical conditions.”

 Related article: How Changes in Weather Can Affect Your Dogs Mood